 Who We Are

-Our mission is to be the church family engaging each person to enrich our community for God's Glory through Jesus through:
+We are the church family engaging each person to enrich our community for God's Glory through Jesus.

-- Worship: We glorify and honor God’s majesty and worth in a variety of worship styles and settings
+- Worship: We glorify and honor God’s majesty and worth in a variety of worship styles.

 And they shall sing of the ways of the Lord, for great is the glory of the Lord. - Psalm 138:5

 - Discipleship: We encourage each other to grow in faith, knowledge and love for God and others and follow Jesus in our daily walk.

 - Mission and Outreach: We empower participants to give themselves to Jesus in the church, community and world

 What We Believe